PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 All of that can lead to high performance, but it takes careful management since your guarantees around runtime behavior are reduced, and bugs can occur.

-In order to bring performance up Indigo itself does all this too.
+In order to bring performance up, Indigo itself does all this too.
 Where Indigo and normal game engines diverge is that while these techniques are used by Indigo under the covers, it is strongly discouraged at the API level.
 Why is that?

 What if you could build games with an expectation of no bugs?
 Games that you _know_ work before you play them because you can bring to bear an advanced type system, refinement types, property based testing and any other code quality tool you can think of?